 - To achieve this, they plan and prepare themselves thoroughly.

 By actively listening, such negotiators try to understand what – beyond declared positions – are the other party’s interest.
 They do this by asking calibrated questions.
-Chris Voss, a former FBI hostage negotiator, is a master of this.
+Chris Voss, a former FBI hostage negotiator, is a master at it.
 By deeply understanding your counterpart’s situation, you can generate a lot of options.
 Therefrom, you can draw, with objective criteria, the solution that generates the most value for all parties together.
 And, then you share this generated value in a “win-win” solution.
 You will see, you will get what you need … and your counterpart also.
 Probably even more than you need.
 Otherwise, it’s better to walk away from the deal and try something different (usually called a “Batna” = best alternative to a negotiated agreement).

 Ah you can’t always get what you want (no no)